Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ![img](assets/presentation_order_line_results.png)

 #### PART_DM_LD.SQL
-1. Open the worksheet for the 400_dimension/part_dm_ld.sql.
-Set the context of our script.
-Highlight these in your worksheet, and run them to set the context.
+1. In Snowsight, *"create worksheet from SQL file"* and open the worksheet for the 400_dimension/part_dm_ld.sql.
+2. Highlight the following SQL statements in your worksheet and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_pl_db;
 use schema   main;
 use warehouse dev_webinar_wh;
 ```
-2. Put your cursor on the *"execute immediate"* command back up at the top of the script and run it.
+3. Place the cursor on the *"execute immediate"* command and run it.
 ![img](assets/anonymous_block_success.png)

-3. Let's verify that the data was loaded into the part_dm table.
-Highlight this query in your worksheet.
+4. Let's verify that the data was loaded into the PART_DM table.
+Highlight the following query in your worksheet.
 If you have run these load scripts multiple times you may see history changes in this table.
 ``` sql
 select *
 from dev_webinar_pl_db.main.part_dm p